TestardR/interview/README.md

 #### API service

-main.py implements a basic fastAPI server (very lightweight framework), on port 8000.
+main.py implements a basic fastAPI server (very lightweight framework), on port 5000.
 It features a GET route to "/movies".
 This route serves the content produced by our compute service.

-On the server, we will call our compute service as soon as the server starts up.
-It will increase startup time but will grealty decrease time to serve data.
-Indeed the computed data is cached.
+On the server, we will call our job service (a thread calling the compute service in the background) as soon as the server starts up.

 #### Cache service

-To limit time-intensive operations with our compute service and to not call it on every page load, we implmented cache using cachetools.
+To limit time-intensive operations with our compute service and to not call it on every page load, we implmented cache using Redis.

-Thus, we cache the result produced by our compute service for 60 secondes.
-After that period of time, cache is bust and heavy computation starts over.
+As we use mutlithreading to run our compute service in the background, we opted for Redis.
+It is a single source of truth for all threads.
+Furthermore, Redis is atomic on write assuring us of data consistency (to be further investigated).

-fastAPI single threaded server, gives a single threaded event-loop, listening for an event on get_movies.
-Leveraging the fastAPI architecture to use the single threaded single.
+#### Job service

-Multithread ?
-Each thread would have its own cache so that's where Redis is useful.
+We implemented the compute sercice so as it can be run as a background task.
+The background task is run by a thread every minute, while caching the result.
+Thus the user never hits the compute service itself.
+The user only access our cache service.